3 Check your knowledge quiz

 Click on the image to zoom in

-Must not be ironed
+Must not be dry cleaned

 Handling of Chemicals